syxiaa/RSDS/README.md

 ## EXAMPLE USAGE
 *************

 After splite the training set and the test set, RSDS.py is called to pre-process the training set, and the processed training set and the test set call classifier are trained to obtain a classification model.
+Two comparison algorithm relative density and ABsmote are files respectively

 ## OTHER INFORMATION
 *****************